TTifanioh/ExerciceCpp/README.md

-This is just a mini project to learning programming.
+This is just a exercice to learning programming with a langage C++.